-Companies of all sizes have an opportunity to bring packaging equipment automation to their organizations.
-Many of the manual processes that are required in the packaging line can be made more efficient by introducing automation.
+Packaging automation for small businesses offers a unique opportunity to increase efficiency.
+Many of the manual processes that are required in the packaging line can be made more safe, effective, and scalable by introducing automation.

-Let’s take a look at why companies are choosing automation, and the types of automated equipment that is available for distribution centers.
+Let’s take a look at why companies are choosing automation and the types of automated equipment available for distribution centers.
 We’ll also answer the top questions that people have about automation in packaging.

 Why Companies are Choosing Automation

-Automation has endless benefits for companies of all sizes.
-Whether you are a small manufacturer of shoes in Wyoming or a global distributor of consumer products, your company relies on efficiently getting product out the door.
+Automation has many benefits, even for small businesses.
+Whether you are a boutique manufacturer of shoes in Wyoming or a global distributor of consumer products, your company relies on efficiently getting products out the door.
 Here are ways that companies benefit from automation:

-- Speed: As companies grow and demand increases, output must increase too.
+- Speed: As companies grow and demand increases, the output must increase too.
 Humans have a maximum capacity and a maximum speed.
 Machines, on the other hand, are programmable and can operate exponentially faster than humans.
-This allows companies to grow and keep up with demand.
+This allows companies to scale and keep up with demand.

-- Reduce costs: While there is an initial investment, the long-term savings makes up for the equipment costs.
+- Reduce costs: While there is an initial investment, the long-term savings make up for the equipment costs.

 - Consistency: Human error is only natural.
-Machines are able to create a more consistent product each and every time.
+Machines can create a more consistent product each time.
 Consistency in materials used and material application saves costs and brings integrity to the final product.

 - Worker safety: Supply chain workers are often placed in compromising environments, so anything you can do to improve working conditions is valuable.
 Repetitive motion often causes worker injuries and long-term damage.
 Semi-automated equipment is designed to improve worker conditions and take this burden off workers